Capital concerns hit BNP Paribas on report of $10 billion U.S. fine

 U.S. authorities have pursued several foreign banks for violating U.S. sanctions on Iran and other countries, alleging the banks did business with entities associated with sanctioned countries, or stripped data from wire transfers so they could go through the U.S. financial system without raising red flags.

-Past U.S. settlements have ensnared rivals such as HSBC, which was fined $1.9 billion in December 2012 for compliance failings in Mexico and for enabling clients to avoid U.S. sanctions on dealings with countries such as Iran, Libya, Sudan, Myanmar and Cuba.
+Past U.S. settlements have ensnared rivals such as HSBC HSBA.L, which was fined $1.9 billion in December 2012 for compliance failings in Mexico and for enabling clients to avoid U.S. sanctions on dealings with countries such as Iran, Libya, Sudan, Myanmar and Cuba.

 Additional reporting by Jean-Baptiste Vey and Brian Love in Paris, with Simon Jessop, Sudip Kar-Gupta, Aimee Donnellan and Steve Slater in London, and Karen Friefeld and Anna Yukhananov in the United States; Writing by Andrew Callus and Maya Nikolaeva; Editing by David Holmes